marcpgg/barcelona-bikes/README.md

 ### Data Acquisition

-Set up scrapers on cloud service provider, to scrape data  every 5 minutes from a couple bike providers, and compile it in a single csv file / database.
-See scraping scripts in **scrp** directory.
+Quick scripts to scrape  data  every 5 minutes from a couple bike providers, and compile it in a single csv file / database.
+See scraping scripts in **scripts** directory.

 Previously acquired data was cleaned and merged in a single file.